 The bad news is I will have less time for writing.
-I will try to keep posting, but the essays will be less frequent.
-They may also be shorter, but that may turn out to be an improvement.
-I tend to underrate the value of brevity.
+I will try to keep posting, but the essays may come less frequently.
+They may also be shorter, which will likely be an improvement; brevity has not been my strong suit.

 For today, I’m posting a piece I wrote for Hopeworks Community.
 Larry Drain is a prolific writer and activist in the mental health field, and he invited guest posts for his blog.
 Here’s mine: